MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/performance/performance-developer.md

 - [About database statistics in the AL debugger](https://docs.microsoft.com/dynamics365/business-central/dev-itpro/developer/devenv-debugging#DebugSQL)
 - [Telemetry on Long Running SQL Queries](https://docs.microsoft.com/dynamics365/business-central/dev-itpro/administration/monitor-long-running-sql-queries-event-log#ApplicationInsights)

 ## Utilizing Read-Scale Out

 [!INCLUDE[prodshort](../developer/includes/prodshort.md)] supports the **Read Scale-Out** feature in Azure SQL Database and SQL Server to load-balance analytical workloads in the database that only read data, such as queries, reports, or API pages. **Read Scale-Out** is built-in with [!INCLUDE[prodshort](../developer/includes/prodshort.md)] online, but it can also be enabled for on-premises.

 With **Read Scale-Out**, instead of sharing the primary (read-write) database, reports, queries, and API pages can be set up to run against a read-only replica (if available).
 This essentially isolates them from the main read-write workload (codeunits) so that they will not affect the performance of business processes.
-However, reading data from a replica can introduce a delay of a few seconds compared to reading data from the primary database.

-From a development perspective, **Read Scale-Out** is controlled on report, API page, and query objects by using the [DataAccessControl property](../developer/properties/devenv-dataaccessintent-property.md), which determines whether to use a replica if one is available.
-If this data delay is not acceptable for a given report, query, or API page, you can overwrite the default database access intent from the UI.
-For more information, see [Managing Database Access Intent](https://review.docs.microsoft.com/en-us/dynamics365/business-central/admin-data-access-intent?branch=tfs337368-readscaleout).
+As a developer, you control **Read Scale-Out** on report, API page, and query objects by using the [DataAccessControl property](../developer/properties/devenv-dataaccessintent-property.md).
+For more information, see [Utilizing Read Scale-Out for Better Performance](database-read-scale-out-overview.md).

 ## Testing and validating performance

 It is imperative to test and validate a [!INCLUDE[prodshort](../developer/includes/prodshort.md)] project before deploying it to production.
 In this section you find resources on how to analyze and troubleshoot performance issues as well as guidance on how to validate performance of a system.